augustepoiroux/OptML_ASGD/README.md

     tensorboard --logdir runs

 Since there are a lot of runs, tensorboard may be a bit slow to parse them.
 One may want to first select a subset of these runs to visualize.
 This can be done manually by copying the logs to a new directory.

+### Reproducibility

+To reproduce exactly our results, one can find the slurm scripts we ran in the `scripts` directory.